TheRealKettu/outrocrash/README.md

 # outrocrash
- Crashes your windows as the beat drops
+ Crashes your windows as the beat drops lmao
+ (Data folder only contains the music xd)